Materials-Consortia/OPTIMADE/optimade.rst

 - **links**: `JSON API links <http://jsonapi.org/format/1.0/#document-links>`__ is MANDATORY for implementing pagination.
   (see section `Entry Listing URL Query Parameters`_.)
-  Each field of a links object, i.e. a "link", MUST be one of:
+  Each field of a links object, i.e., a "link", MUST be one of:

   - :field-val:`null`
   - a string representing a URI, or